sdrdis/jquery.flowchart/README.md

 `$(flowchartEl).on('operatorSelect', function(el, operatorId, returnHash) { /* your code here */ })`, where
 `flowchartEl` is the DOM element of the flowchart.

-If `onOperatorSelect` doesn't return `false`, the event `operatorSelect` is triggered, and the final value will be `returnHash['result']`.
+If `onOperatorSelect` doesn't return `false`, the event `operatorSelect` is triggered, and the final return value will be `returnHash['result']`.
 The behaviour is similar for all callbacks.

 ### Functions